Last Modified: January 13, 2016

 - Avoid smoking and chewing tobacco, drinking alcoholic beverages and citrus juices.

 You, or anyone you live with, should avoid having live or live-attenuated vaccines (including: oral polio, measles, nasal flumist, rotovirus, yellow fever) while receiving this medication.

 Increase in Cholesterol and Triglycerides

-Patients receiving temsirolimus may develop increased cholesterol and triglyceride levels.
+Patients receiving temsirolimus may develop increased cholesterol and triglyceride levels in the blood.
+Your provider will monitor for this.
 Some people may require a lipid lowering medication to treat this increase.

 Other Side Effects